 - To make the chutney, first clean and wash the green leaves.

-- In a blender add all the ingredients to make the chutney along with a tablespoon or more of water.
+- In a blender add all the ingredients to make the chutney along with water or ice cubes.

-- Serve Mint and Coriander Chutney immediately or store in the fridge.
+- Serve Mint Chutney with snacks or store in the refrigerator.